rutgerswiselab/PAP-REC/README.md

 # PAP-REC

-This repo presents implementation of PAP-REC: Personalized Automatic Prompt for Recommendation Language Model
+This repo presents implementation of PAP-REC: Personalized Automatic Prompt for Recommendation Language Model.

 ## Requirements